-First, the Examiner materially erred in not appreciating the significance of Tacken or Mueller PCT during prosecution.
-Both Tacken and Mueller PCT were cited in Amgen's three IPR petitions, all of which were submitted in an IDS during '189 prosecution.
-(EX1032, 048, Nos.
-4-6.)
-Tacken and Mueller PCT were also separately identified in an IDS.
-(EX1032, 027, 038.)
+First, the Examiner materially erred in overlooking the significance of Tacken or Mueller PCT.
+Both Tacken and Mueller PCT were identified in an IDS, and cited in Amgen's three IPR petitions that were submitted in an IDS.
+(EX1032, 027, 038, 048 (Nos.
+4-6).)
 As described above, Tacken expressly teaches that eculizumab contains the IgG2/G4 constant region, and Mueller PCT discloses that sequence.
-(See supra VIII.D.)
-But the Examiner did not appreciate Tacken's or Mueller PCT's disclosure, as evidenced by his failure to address either reference in the Office Action or Reasons for Allowance.
-(EX1034;

-EX1035; EX1003, ¶¶172-173.)
-See Seven Networks, Paper 10 at 28-31 (granting institution because the Examiner did not provide a reason for allowance that addressed the art or arguments presented in an IPR petition listed in an IDS); RTI Surgical, Inc. v.
+(See supra VIII.C.)
+But the Examiner overlooked Tacken's or Mueller PCT's disclosure, as evidenced by his failure to address either reference in the Office Action or Reasons for Allowance.
+(EX1034; EX1035; EX1003, ¶181.)
+See Seven Networks, Paper 10 at 28-31; RTI Surgical, Inc. v.
 LifeNet Health, IPR2019-00573, Paper 20 at 26-27 (PTAB Aug.
-12, 2019) (granting institution because the Examiner did not issue a rejection based on art that was cited in an IPR petition listed in an IDS).
+12, 2019).

 It is not surprising that the Examiner overlooked Tacken and its teachings because Alexion mischaracterized the literature regarding the sequence of eculizumab.
-(EX1003, ¶174.)
+(EX1003, ¶182.)
 In its Response to an Office Action, Alexion stated:

-[T]he literature as of March 15, 2007 ... consistently identified "eculizumab" as the antibody described in the "Thomas" publication, ... which has a naturally-occurring "IgG4" heavy chain constant region.
-Accordingly, a person of ordinary skill in the art as of March 15, 2007 would have had no doubt that "eculizumab" was Thomas's IgG4-isotype humanized antibody, because the pertinent literature consistently and unambiguously said so[.]
+[T]he literature as of March 15, 2007 ... consistently identified "eculizumab" as the antibody described in the "Thomas" publication Accordingly, a person of ordinary skill in the art as of March 15, 2007 would have had no doubt that "eculizumab" was Thomas's IgG4-isotype humanized antibody, because the pertinent literature consistently and unambiguously said so[.]

 (EX1036, 006 (emphasis added).)
-Alexion went on to list several references that purportedly referred to eculizumab as an IgG4 antibody.
-But Alexion failed to provide a complete account of the literature, including the Tacken article, published in 2005 by its own employees.
-(EX1003, ¶174.)
+Alexion then listed several references that purportedly referred to eculizumab as an IgG4 antibody.8 But Alexion failed to provide a complete account of the literature, including the Tacken article, published in 2005 by its own employees.
+(EX1003, ¶182.)
 Given Tacken's 2005 disclosure that eculizumab contains IgG2/G4 isotype, a POSA would have found it unambiguous that eculizumab has Mueller PCT's IgG2/G4 constant region, not the IgG4 constant region described by Thomas in 1996.
-(See supra VIII.D.)
-But, as a result of Alexion's inaccurate statements regarding the literature as of the priority date, the Examiner overlooked these critical disclosures of Tacken and Mueller PCT.
-(See also EX1003, ¶174.)
+(See supra VIII.C.)
+But, as a result of Alexion's inaccurate statements, the Examiner overlooked these critical disclosures of Tacken and Mueller PCT.
+(See also EX1003, ¶182.)

-&lt;sup>8 Alexion listed Kaplan 2002 among these references, but its characterization of that article is incorrect.
-Kaplan expressly refers to Evans for the composition of eculizumab.
+8 In its list, Alexion mischaracterized Kaplan 2002, which expressly refers to Evans for the composition of eculizumab.